changke/half-stack-dev-2/src/main/webapp/md/chrome-mobile-font-size/index.md

 # Chrome Mobile Font Size Issue

-📅 _Published on Oct 21 2023_
+📅 _Published on Sat Oct 21 2023_

-Recently, while browsing my personal blog on my Tablet with Chrome (mobile), I noticed sometimes the font size seems to be larger than what I defined in CSS.
+Recently, while browsing my [personal blog](https://blog.sinzy.net/@why) on my Tablet with Chrome (mobile), I noticed sometimes the font size seems to be larger than what I defined in CSS.

-Sometimes, if I scroll a bit, the font size then becomes smaller to its correct size.
+Often, if I scroll a bit, the font size then becomes smaller to its correct value.

-This doesn't happen to all pages, but especially often for pages with lots of text, like a blog post page.
+This doesn't happen to all pages, but especially frequent for pages with lots of text, like a blog post page.

 This bothers me.

 Turns out it is an old "feature" of mobile browsers to "enhance" readability of web pages on mobile screen.

-I found the explanation and solution first on [this post](https://benedikt.io/2021/04/android-chrome-edge-aendern-schriftgroesse-scrollen-font-boosting-blink-bug/) (in German).
+I found the explanation and solution firstly on [this post](https://benedikt.io/2021/04/android-chrome-edge-aendern-schriftgroesse-scrollen-font-boosting-blink-bug/) (in German).

 The cause is (the lack of) [`text-size-adjust` CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/text-size-adjust).